"A few years ago John was having health problems - high blood pressure and cholesterol and at times he was passing out.

 Familial hypercholesterolaemia, or FH, is a genetic condition that results in exceptionally high levels of cholesterol in your blood.
 FH is one of the most common inherited conditions that can give you high cholesterol from birth and, if left untreated, gives you a higher risk of getting heart disease at an early age.

 Familial hypercholesterolaemia is one of the most common inherited heart conditions.
 Here are stories of others living with FH:

 Suzanne's familial hypercholesterolaemia

 Support life-saving heart research

 In 1997, BHF Professor Steve Humphries launched the first DNA diagnostic test service for familial hypercholesterolaemia.
-In 2010, we partnered with the Welsh Assembly to fund a pilot national FH screening programme in Wales [Can Link this to Heart Matters].
+In 2010, we partnered with the Welsh Assembly to fund a pilot national FH screening programme in Wales.
 We're striving to encourage other UK nations to follow suit.

 Your donations help us fund efforts such as the screening programme and the research that gets us there.
 Consider donating today to help us fight for every heartbeat.